-A family member or friend may ask you to cosign a loan if they're not creditworthy in the lender's eyes, but before you agree, it's important to understand what your responsibilities are and how cosigning can affect your credit.
-And consider this-the FTC describes cosigning as taking a risk that a lender won't.
+When people do not meet a lender's borrowing requirements, they may qualify for credit if they have a cosigner or a co-applicant.
+A family member or friend may ask you to cosign to help improve the odds of securing a loan.
+But before you agree, it's important to understand what your responsibilities are and how cosigning a loan can affect your credit.

 Even if the borrower you cosign for makes all his or her payments on time and in full, cosigning a loan does affect your credit.
 The total amount of the loan is considered as your debt and factored into your debt-to-earnings ratio (how much you owe compared to how much you make) when you apply for credit on your own.
 That means that cosigning on a loan can lower your credit score and limit the amount you can borrow.

-If the borrower does not repay the loan and you are not notified right away, the missed payments are recorded on your credit report as well and can hurt your creditworthiness.
+Plus, if the borrower does not repay the loan and you are not notified right away, the missed payments are recorded on your credit report as well and can hurt your creditworthiness.

 Before you cosign on a loan, think carefully about the risks and what the loan can do to your good credit.
 Being a cosigner isn’t just about helping someone out, it's about your own financial well-being too.